saadsidd/hangman-game/README.md

 # hangman-game
-Play a simple game of Hangman
+Play a simple game of Hangman.
-Game coded in C++ on Windows
+Game coded in C++ on Windows.